Stay Together (Barbara Tucker song): Critical reception

-Larry Flick from Billboard wrote, "The enduring Barbara Tucker is back in action with "Stay Together", her third single for New York's Strictly Rhythm Records.
+Larry Flick from Billboard magazine wrote, "The enduring Barbara Tucker is back in action with "Stay Together", her third single for New York's Strictly Rhythm Records.
 This is a tasty all-star package, with production by "Little" Louie Vega and Kenny "Dope" Gonzalez and remixes by Armand Van Helden."
-He added, "Tucker sounds downright seductive here, which is a nice change from the pulpit-pounding of her last two singles, "Beautiful People" and "I Get Lifted".
+He added, "Tucker sounds downright seductive here, which is a nice change from the pulpit-pounding of her last two singles, 'Beautiful People' and 'I Get Lifted'.
 Do not be fooled, though: Tucker stays positive at all times, never passing up the opportunity to spread her own brand of joy whenever possible."

 James Hamilton from British magazine Music Weeks RM Dance Update described the song as a "diva wailed garage strider".
 Bethan Cole from NME commented, "Big stiletto-stomping club tune it ain't, but arch-diva Ms Tucker and Master at Work Louie Vega construct a full-bodied, pumped-up garage groove devoid of unnecessary embellishment, with a kicking Frankie Feliciano mix to boot."